nicholas-mn/nich.dk/content/posts/low-code-no-code-sucks.md

 Any change might break the app and rolling back is not trivial.

-It's actually not possible if you catch the bug after 24 hours.
+It's actually not possible to roll back if you catch the bug after 24 hours.
 In the n8n community version, it only saves old iterations of workflows up to a day.

 Collaboration is impossible, as no sane developer wants to learn and use OpenNoodl